 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Cape Verde, or any foreign country, U.S. citizens may encounter road conditions that differ significantly from those in the United States.
 The information below concerning Cape Verde is provided for general reference only, and may not apply in a particular location or circumstance.

 Cape Verde has an extensive road system.
-Asphalt roads used to be relatively uncommon, except for airport connector roads.
+Asphalt roads previously were relatively uncommon, except for airport connector roads.
 However, on the islands of Santiago, Sal, and São Vicente, many urban and rural roads are now asphalt.
-On the other islands (Fogo, Brava, Maio, São Nicolau, and Boa Vista), the roads are still narrow, winding, and mostly cobblestone, though there are ongoing projects to convert them to asphalt.
+On the other islands (Fogo, Brava, Maio, São Nicolau, and Boa Vista), some roads are still narrow, winding, and mostly cobblestone, though an increasing number of roads are asphalt.
 Although a clear improvement in terms of the country’s overall transportation infrastructure, the new asphalt roads often lack speed bumps and as a result enable a degree of reckless, high-speed driving previously unseen in Cape Verde.
 During the rainy season, cobblestone roads are especially slippery, and mud and rockslides are common on roads that cut through mountains.

 Houses are often located adjacent to roadways, and drivers must be on the lookout for pedestrians, especially children, as well as herds of livestock.
 Roads and streets are often unlit, so driving at night is hazardous.
 Most accidents result from aggressive driving, excessive speed, passing in blind curves, and/or on inclines or declines in the rain.
 Driving while under the influence of alcohol is a problem in Cape Verde.
-The peak time for drunk drivers is on Sundays, but one can encounter them at any time.
-Also, extreme caution toward both pedestrians and other drivers should be exercised after celebrations, festivals and open-air concerts as well as during holiday periods, such as Christmas, New Year’s Eve and Mardi Gras (“Carnaval”).
+The peak times for drunk drivers are on Sundays and at night, but one can encounter them at any time.
+Also, extreme caution toward both pedestrians and other drivers should be exercised after celebrations, festivals, and open-air concerts as well as during holiday periods, such as Christmas, New Year’s Eve, and Carnival.